FieldWarning/projectFieldWarning/documentation/TRELLO.md

 -> Anything not in the User stories or Epics column should be a TASK, meaning not blocked by prerequisites and can be done in a day (or longer if it is not possible to break it up any further).

 For new contributors, we have tasks marked with green.
-These are easier and more suitable for getting your feet wet with the codebase and Unity
+These are easier and more suitable for getting your feet wet with the codebase and Unity.